SajidAbdullah729/TreasureHunt/README.md

 # TreasureHunt

--It is a codeblocks Console Game
+-It is a codeblocks Console Game.
+It is a traditional treasure hunt game.